 Outpatient treatment can appeal to someone who isn’t able to step away from personal obligations, however, some struggling with addiction absolutely need to remove themselves from their everyday lives in order to focus on recovery.

 There are 31 treatment facilities for drug and alcohol addiction in Fort Worth, and even more in the surrounding areas.
-The Treehouse is one of the most high-quality centers, offering evidence-based treatment with a holistic approach to healing.
-With beautiful views, a nature-friendly environment, and adventure therapy programs, The Treehouse can make recovering feel like a getaway…
+Vertava Health of Texas is one of the most high-quality centers, offering evidence-based treatment with a holistic approach to healing.
+With beautiful views, a nature-friendly environment, and adventure therapy programs, Vertava Health of Texas can make recovering feel like a getaway retreat.

-Abuse and addiction are growing in the Fort Worth area, but The Treehouse can help an individual suffering from addiction heal.
+Abuse and addiction are growing in the Fort Worth area, but we can help an individual suffering from addiction heal.
 Everyone who struggles with addiction to drugs or alcohol deserves the highest quality of treatment care.
-Contact Us at 1-866-332-7439 to learn more about healing the body, mind and spirit from the harsh impact of addiction.
-Recovery is by no means an easy endeavor, but at The Treehouse, we can help you make it a reality…
+Contact us to learn more about healing the body, mind and spirit from the harsh impact of addiction.
+Recovery is by no means an easy endeavor, but at Vertava Health of Texas, we can help you make it a reality.

 - Bureau of Labor Statistics — Unemployment Rate Nears Pre-Recession Level By End Of 2015